blueberrybedely/IDB30102_GroupY_ResearchTopic/04_Source_Code/README.md

-# Preliminary Source Code
+# Source Code

-This folder contains the preliminary source code developed for the proposed research on anomaly detection and resilience in Cyber-Physical Systems (CPS).
+This folder contains the proposed prototype source code for the research project:

+**Detecting Man-in-the-Middle (MITM) Attacks in Industrial Control System (ICS) Networks Using Isolation Forest**

 ## Purpose

-The source code provides an initial technical implementation of the proposed data-driven approach.
-The code is intended as preliminary technical work for the research proposal and will be further refined during the development and evaluation stages.

-## Files

-### data_preprocessing.py
-This script demonstrates the preliminary data preprocessing process, including:
-- Loading CPS dataset
-- Handling missing values
-- Selecting numerical features
-- Normalising the input data

-### anomaly_detection.py
-This script demonstrates a preliminary Long Short-Term Memory (LSTM) model for anomaly detection.

-The model is designed to provide an initial proof-of-concept for detecting anomalous patterns in CPS data.
+The source code demonstrates the use of the Isolation Forest algorithm for detecting anomalous behaviour in ICS network data.

-## Proposed Technical Workflow

-CPS Dataset
-↓
-Data Preprocessing
-↓
-Feature Normalisation
-↓
-LSTM-based Anomaly Detection
-↓
-Anomaly Detection Output
+## Main Process

+1. Load the ICS dataset
+2. Select relevant numerical features
+3. Preprocess the data
+4. Apply Isolation Forest
+5. Generate anomaly labels
+6. Identify normal and anomalous behaviour

-## Status
+## Algorithm

-The source code is currently at the preliminary/proof-of-concept stage.
-Further development, dataset selection, parameter tuning, recovery mechanisms and evaluation will be conducted in later stages of the research.
+The proposed anomaly detection algorithm is Isolation Forest.

+The prototype is developed using Python and Scikit-learn.